 - The proposal must be approved by the department chair or his or her designee before a student may proceed with the internship.

 - The approved proposal must be delivered to the Office of Records and Registration by the end of the first week of the semester in which the internship is to be completed.

 - Copies of the approved proposal should be provided to the student, the faculty supervisor, the department, and the firm or agency supervisor.

-- If the circumstances of the internship change, it is the responsibility of the faculty supervisor to send an addendum to the proposal to the Office of Records and Registration.
+- If the circumstances of the internship change, it is the responsibility of the student to notify the faculty supervisor.
+At which point, the faculty advisor will send an addendum to the proposal to the Office of Records and Registration.

 The following are some of the places our students have interned in recent years: